-- Our overall selection of the best adventure bikes (currently in production) split into three categories: lightweight, middleweight and heavyweight.
+- An overall selection of the best adventure bikes split into three categories: lightweight, middleweight and heavyweight.

 What we mean by ‘Adventure Motorcycles’

 Mad or Nomad focuses on adventure bikes for round the world travel.
-So, our motorcycle articles are on bikes that are well suited and up to the challenge of overlanding long distances, can be easily used off-road, can take a battering and have a readily available supply of spare parts and are fixable the world over… But, this article isn’t.
+So, our motorcycle articles are on RTW bikes that are well suited and up to the challenge of overlanding long distances, can be easily used off-road, can take a battering, have a readily available supply of spare parts and are fixable the world over… But, this article isn’t focused on RTW bikes.

-This guide, however, takes all two-wheeled machines with the ‘adventure bike’ sticker into consideration – whether you’re a road going adventure rider or dune demon.
-Here’s the best of the bunch…
+This guide takes all two-wheeled machines with the ‘adventure bike’ sticker into consideration – whether you’re a road going adventure rider or a dune demon.
+You’ll find the best of the bunch below.

 Here’s our selection of the best adventure bikes in production and on the market today.
 You’ll find why we chose them and more info in their corresponding sections below.